Scania: gearing up for a sustainable future

 Scania chooses to apply for patents for most of their inventions, but there is some technology that they choose to keep as company secrets instead.
 Christer says that there is always a trade-off between whether they should apply for a patent or keep an invention secret.

 - Of course, we hope that our competitors think like us, that you don’t want to deliberately infringe on someone else's rights.
 With that in mind, I think that patents are good even for technology that is difficult to copy.
-Keeping inventions secret to some extent goes against the basic idea of the patent system, and therefore I think it should be avoided if it is not necessary, he says.
+Keeping inventions secret to some extent goes against the basic idea of the patent system.
+Therefore I think it should be avoided if it is not necessary, he says.

 Monitors the market to find copies